NunoFernandesSa/humori/README.md

 ## 📄 License

-This project is private and intended for personal development.
+This project is a personal MVP and is intended for private development.